CONFIGURATION COMMANDS

 - Template-based prompt building

-- Variable replacement system
+- Variable replacement system with precedence

 - Context integration and enhancement